How to Square the Clubface at Impact (A Comprehensive Guide to Do it Consistently)

 Using Instant Data and Feedback with HackMotion

-To learn how to consistently square the clubface, you need two things: an understanding of the current position of your lead wrist and the ability to recognize when it is in the correct position.
+To consistently square the clubface, you need two things: a clear understanding of your lead wrist position and real-time feedback to correct it.

 FAQs